marian-m12l/game-and-watch-zelda3/README.md

 # Port of reverse engineered zelda3

-All credits for reverse engineering goes to TODO
+All credits for reverse engineering goes to https://github.com/snesrev/zelda3

 ## Requirements